chrisdedman/Golang-Web-App/README.md

 ```bash
 make run
 ```
-3. Open your browser and navigate to `http://localhost:8080`
+3. Open your browser and navigate to `http://localhost:8080` (or any other port you specified in the `.env` file)
-4. You should see `{"message": "Welcome to the server!"}`
+4. You should see the front page of the app

 ## How to contribute
 1. Clone the repository by following the instructions in the ["How to run the server"](#how-to-run-the-server) section